adstuart/azure-vnetflowlogs-wheretoenable/README.md

 Notice the change in the above output, the DestIP within my spoke (10.242.10.4) effectively is now richer in its data.
 I am able to pull out the DestVM name, along with any other field I wish to use.

-This is a reflection on the fact we have enabled VNet Flow Logs on al VNets, and the fact the entire system (SDN<>Flow Logs<>Traffic Analytics) now has the ability to stitch everything together with the right level of visibility.
+This is a reflection on the fact we have enabled VNet Flow Logs on al VNets, and the fact the entire system (VNet<>Flow Logs<>Traffic Analytics) now has the ability to stitch everything together with the right level of visibility.

 ### Per VNet usage
 ```